Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 1. Bring the 3D Graphics window to the front.

-4. Mouse around the 3D Graphics dialog box to understand the antenna pattern.
+4. Move around in the 3D Graphics window to understand the antenna pattern.

 The model is isolated from the model of the satellite.
 It does not take into account any aspect of the satellite that may affect the signal.
 The "perfect omni" antenna assumption may not be sufficient for RF link budget modeling.